-Today the benefits of earning a bachelor of science in nursing (BSN) degree far outweigh those of getting an associate degree in nursing (ADN).
-As patient needs continue to grow in complexity, health care facilities across the country are starting to reduce the number of ADN-prepared nurses they hire, while many hospitals are requiring the ADN-prepared nurses they currently employ to earn a BSN within a certain timeframe.
+Today, the benefits of earning a Bachelor of Science in Nursing (BSN) degree far outweigh getting an Associate Degree in Nursing (ADN).
+As patient needs continue to grow in complexity, health care facilities across the country are starting to reduce the number of ADN-prepared nurses they hire.
+Additionally, many hospitals are requiring the ADN-prepared nurses they currently employ to earn a BSN within a certain timeframe.

-The American Association of the Colleges of Nursing recognizes a BSN as the minimum education requirement for professional nursing practice.
-Thereby, as a BSN holder, you stand to get more out of the profession than someone with an ADN degree.
+The American Association of Colleges of Nursing recognizes a BSN as the minimum education requirement for professional nursing practice.
+Therefore, as a BSN holder, you stand to get more out of the profession than someone with an ADN.
 More specifically, a BSN provides you with:

 - Increased career opportunities

 Furthermore, a 2010 Institute of Medicine report titled “The Future of Nursing” recommended increasing the number of BSN holders in the U.S. workforce from 50% to 80% by 2020.

 Although it took a number of years, the health care industry is finally realizing the critical role nurses play in a quality, highly efficient patient care delivery system.
 In fact, many nurses have taken over responsibilities that were previously limited to physicians.

 Given this increase in professional autonomy, it’s important that nurses have the advanced knowledge and clinical judgement that starts at the BSN level.